Prachyanat: Productions

-Prachyanat School of Acting and Design

-Prachyanat School of Acting and Design started its journey on 8 June, 2001.
-Its inception was inspired by a special concept that derived from the common thought of some of the young members of Prachyanat – the theater group which just began their journey in 1997.
-After crossing a certain miles, theater practice in Bangladesh has now come to a point where it stands face to face to the BOOM of the Multi-dimensional Culture and the Electronic Media.
-Still at such point of time, theater stands out as a complete media.

-It is a successful teamwork that can carry the joyful march of theater practice forward.
-Members of newly founded Prachyanat felt that despite having an enthusiast team, the biggest constraint for the team to move forward would be the lack of proper knowledge and practice of its members in this field.
-Nowadays there are scopes to learn Dramatics academically but not everyone can avail them; even if they have vigorous eagerness to work in theater or any other medium of acting.
-From that thought, the young theater enthusiasts of the infant Prachyanat decided to begin the journey with Prachyanat School of Acting and Design – a platform that would provide a person with the basic one needs to know to engulf himself into the realm of acting or design, or even to have an improved life.

 Prachyanat Musical Ensemble

-Prachyanat Musical Ensemble is a group with a fluid membership, mostly theater performers with musical abilities rather than professional musicians.
+Prachyanat has a strong musical team.
+Prachyanat Musical Ensemble is a group with a fluid membership, mostly theatre performers with musical abilities rather than professional musicians.
 Its first performance was in 2002.
 It specializes in the folk music of Bangladesh and West Bengal, and also renders popular songs from Prachyanat's plays, such as "Matitey Milay Matir Manush" from A Man for All Seasons, and others from Circus Circus and Koinya.

 The musical ensemble took their production Phul, Phaki O Nodi'r Gaan (Music of the flowers, birds and rivers) on tour to Kathmandu, Nepal.
 The five-day tour in July 2009 was at the invitation of the out-going Bangladeshi Ambassador, Imtiaz Ahmed.
 Pieces performed included Shah Abdul Karim's song "Jhilmil jhilmil" as well as new compositions.
 According to a review in The Himalayan Times, "most of the numbers had an ethnic folk touch and the musicians played traditional as well as modern instruments".